DevonAllies/template/README.md

    - `scienceplots`: A library of scientific plotting styles for matplotlib.
    - `tensorflow`: An open-source software library for numerical computation using data flow graphs.

+**5. Python and R figure generation:**

+   The code chunks for python and r figure generation has been include:

 ## Installation

 The R code within the document will automatically attempt to install any missing R and Python packages when the document is rendered.